New Buy Rating for Microchip (MCHP), the Technology Giant

-Needham analyst Rajvindra Gill maintained a Buy rating on Microchip (MCHP) today and set a price target of $100.00.
-The company’s shares closed last Thursday at $85.50.
+In a report released today, John Pitzer from Credit Suisse maintained a Buy rating on Microchip (MCHP), with a price target of $130.00.
+The company’s shares closed last Friday at $88.30.

-According to TipRanks.com, Gill is a 5-star analyst with an average return of 5.9% and a 52.6% success rate.
-Gill covers the Technology sector, focusing on stocks such as Sequans Communications S A, Everspin Technologies, and Smart Global Holdings.
+According to TipRanks.com, Pitzer is a top 100 analyst with an average return of 20.2% and a 68.9% success rate.
+Pitzer covers the Technology sector, focusing on stocks such as Advanced Micro Devices, NXP Semiconductors, and Brooks Automation.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Microchip with a $103.47 average price target, representing a 21.1% upside.
-In a report issued on May 5, Credit Suisse also maintained a Buy rating on the stock with a $130.00 price target.
+Currently, the analyst consensus on Microchip is a Strong Buy with an average price target of $103.07, representing a 21.5% upside.
+In a report released today, Mizuho Securities also reiterated a Buy rating on the stock with a $92.00 price target.

 See today’s analyst top recommended stocks >>